spryker/spryker-docs/docs/marketplace/dev/howtos/how-to-split-products-by-stores.md

 ### 4. Add AclEntitySegments
 Next, you should create two segments for the US and AT stores.
 You need the segments to be able to delimit access to data.
-See [Segment scope documentation](/docs/marketplace/dev/feature-walkthroughs/{{site.version}}/persistence-acl-feature-walkthrough/rules-and-scopes/segment-scope.html) for more information about the data segmentation.
+For more information about the data segmentation, see [Segment scope documentation](/docs/marketplace/dev/feature-walkthroughs/{{site.version}}/persistence-acl-feature-walkthrough/rules-and-scopes/segment-scope.html).

 1. Prepare the `acl_entity_segment.csv` import file: